 East Kilbride & District Housing Association has implemented and refined its planned and cyclical maintenance programme in line with the SHQS Delivery Plan.
-34 Kitchens, 4 bathroom suites, 18 property rewires, 26 gas boilers and 43 doors were replaced during the financial year.
-The Association continues to update the SHQS report annually.
+Cyclical paint, landscaping and gas maintenance programme continued on an annual basis.
+The planned maintenance programme included 42 bathroom installs, 2 Kitchen installs, 26 window replacements and external door replacements.
+The Association continues to monitor the SHQS data annually.